Riteshp2001/UniqueTrashUi/README.md

 <h1 align="center">Unique Trash Ui</h1>

 Choose your options with a grin!
-Our library introduces a collection of wacky selectors that add a dash of humor to user interactions.
+My library introduces a collection of wacky selectors that add a dash of humor to user interactions.
 Embrace the chaos and let your users smile their way through forms.

 ## Getting Started